Lifestyle

 Future-proofed

-Make sure your home will work for you as you or your and your family lifestyle changes.
+Make sure your home will work for you as you get older and your lifestyle changes.
 That could mean moving to an already more accessible home like a bungalow, flat with a lift or just the ability to add a stairlift or have a bedroom downstairs.
 This may never be needed for yourself, but may allow you to have parents or older relatives live with you.

 There are currently 11.6 million disabled people in England, of all ages.